 How is it Different Than Health Insurance?

-Sharing health care costs using Christian health care ministries has a few differences compared to normal health insurance.
+Sharing health care costs using Christian health care ministries has a few differences compared to the regular health insurance you're used to.
 For starters, health care sharing ministries are not subject to the Affordable Care Act (ACA), which means:

 - They are not required to provide free preventive care (although some do).